Optimal control under unknown intensity with Bayesian learning: Introduction

 In this model, the process $(X_t)$ is observed, but the parameter $\Lambda$ is unknown.
 A key idea introduced in these works is to reformulate the problem using Girsanov's theorem.
 This approach eliminates the drift and explicitly accounts for the dependence on the unknown parameter through the exponential martingale in Girsanov's transformation.
 Furthermore, in cases where $\Lambda$ appears linearly or for specific classes of prior distributions known as conjugate families, the authors derive a finite-dimensional Hamilton-Jacobi-Bellman (HJB) equation satisfied by the value function.

-In the setting we introduce, a novel mathematical challenge arises because the conditional distribution of the unknown parameter evolves continuously and exhibits jumps: these jumps in the conditional distribution occur precisely at the spike times of the underlying point process, with an intensity that depends on the unknown parameter.
-Another significant challenge arises: modifying the control $(\gamma_t)$ alters the spike times of the process.
-Since the controller observes only the spike times, it is not immediately clear which controls are admissible.
+A specificity of our setting is the following: the conditional distribution of the unknown parameter evolves continuously and exhibits jumps; these jumps in the conditional distribution occur precisely at the spike times of the underlying point process, with an intensity that depends on the unknown parameter.
+There is an extensive literature on filtering: in our case, the filtering problem without control can be solved by standard methods.

+The main difficulty lies in the coupling between the stochastic control problem and the filtering problem.
+Indeed, modifying the control $(\gamma_t)$ alters the spike times of the process.
+In addition, since the controller observes only the spike times, a lot of care is required to define the admissible controls.
 In particular, it is generally not possible to use the same control $(\gamma_t)$ for two different initial conditions $y$ and $y'$ of $(Y_t)$.
 Indeed, changing the initial condition may alter the spike times, rendering a control valid for $y$ invalid for $y'$.
-This feature makes it particularly challenging to obtain a priori regularity estimates for the value function.
+This makes particularly challenging to obtain a priori regularity estimates for the value function.
 As in \cite{lions2016, bismuth2019portfolio}, Girsanov's theorem plays a crucial role in addressing these difficulties.

 Another challenge stems from the infinite-dimensional nature of the measure space, where the posterior distribution evolves continuously over time.
 In cases where the intensity of the underlying point process depends linearly on the unknown parameter, we demonstrate that the posterior distribution is confined to a two-dimensional subspace of $\mathbb{R}^{2}$.
 Furthermore, we establish that the value function associated with the optimal control problem is the unique viscosity solution to a specific finite-dimensional Hamilton-Jacobi-Bellman (HJB) equation.